kevenmahone/todo/README.md

 Tu obtiens une sorte de "terminal Tor jetable".

-tails computer connected by ethernet cable to the router vpn if no ethernet port on the computer you can use a linux usb ethernet
+tails computer connected by ethernet cable to the router firewall vpn if no ethernet port on the computer you can use a linux usb ethernet